Jay-M1/Bayes_statistics/README.md

-Series of problems solved concerning Bayes statistics during the winter term 2024/25 at KIT
+Series of problems on Bayes statistics during the winter term of 2024/2025 at KIT